Close Menu

 ACTIVITIES OF DAILY LIVING FORM

-One of the forms Social Security will have you complete is a form that has questions about your “activities of daily living,” or ADL form.
-The form, called the Function Report, asks you to describe the ways that your mental condition limits your daily life.
+One of the forms the SSA will have you complete asks questions about your “activities of daily living” or ADL form.
+The Function Report asks you to describe the ways your mental condition limits your daily life.
 The form asks about a number of activities.
 For instance, the form asks if you spend time with others and do work around your house.
 It also asks how you get around outside the home, use money, and how you shop.

-If your mental illness causes you to have trouble following instructions, trouble getting along with other workers or your boss, then you should describe those problems in your ADL form.
-You can learn more about other forms that SSA needs by going to our client application and appeal forms page.
+If your mental illness causes you to have trouble following instructions, then tell the SSA.
+If you have trouble getting along with other workers or your boss, then you should describe those problems on your ADL form.
+You can learn about other forms the SSA uses by reviewing our client application and appeal forms page.

 MEDICAL RECORDS

-Social Security is required to look at all of your medical records for at least twelve months before the date of your application for benefits.
+Social Security will look at all of your medical records for at least twelve months before the date of your application for benefits.
 When you complete your application forms, you should list all of your treatment sources.
 For example, list your doctors, counselors, clinics, and include any hospital visits.

-Social Security will ask you to sign its Authorization to Disclose Information so that they can get your records from your doctors and all of your mental health sources.
-While Social Security should help you get your medical records, sending them yourself will help you avoid delays in your case.
+Social Security will ask you to sign its Authorization to Disclose Information so they can get your records from your doctors and all of your mental health sources.
+While the SSA should help you get your medical records, sending them yourself will avoid delays.
 Only submit a copy of your records to the SSA.
 Never submit your only copy of your records and expect to get it back.
 You won’t.
-Always keep the original or your copy of your records for your future use.
+Always keep the original or at least a copy of your records for your future use.

 Even if the SSA collects your records, it is still your burden to prove that you should be paid benefits.
 Therefore, it is up to you to make sure the SSA has all of your records.
-When you have an attorney, they have access to your SSA file when you reach the hearing stage.
+When you have an attorney, they have access to your SSA file.
 Your attorney can make sure that the judge reads all of your records.
-Read more here about the importance of medical records in your benefit case.
+Learn about the importance of medical records in your benefit case.

 PSYCHIATRIC TESTING

 Your medical records should contain the results of any psychological tests that you have had.
 In order to win benefits, you must prove most mental health conditions with testing.
-Where testing is possible, Social Security will be looking carefully at those results.
+Where testing is possible, the SSA will look carefully at those results.
 For example, if you are filing for benefits for intellectual disorder, then you will need to show the results of IQ testing.

 SSA DOCTOR EXAM DOCUMENTS PART B LIMITS

 If the SSA decides to send you to a psychological exam, they will be looking at your mental health.
 They may also give you an IQ test or a memory test.
-Learn more information about how to prepare for SSA’s mental exam.
+Learn how to prepare for SSA’s mental exam.

 STRUCTURED WORK SETTING FOR THOSE WITH MENTAL ILLNESS